sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 ### Example

-For a cpu to fetch and run an instruction from memory, it needs to:
+For a CPU to fetch and run an instruction from memory, it needs to:
 1. *Put* the memory address of that instruction *on its address pins*
 2. *Assert\** one or more *control lines* to inform the memory that it wants to read a word
 3. The memory *replies* by *putting* the requested word on the *CPU's data pins*